 What To Do

-Empower your child to use technology and digital media in a healthy and responsible way by teaching them about the importance of respecting privacy and protecting personal information and by creating space for open non-judgmental conversations about what they see and do — and who they interact with — online.
+Teach your child to use technology and digital media in a healthy, purposeful, and responsible way by creating space for open and non-judgmental conversations about what they see and do — and who they interact with — online.

 In Action

-Ask your child to teach you how to use their favorite digital media safely.
-Have them show you how to set up your privacy settings, how to block or report someone, and how to engage in a healthy, positive way.
+- Promote safe media use: Work with your child to use their favorite digital media safely.
+Have them show you how to set up privacy settings, how to block or report someone, and how to recognize the difference between what is real and what is mis- or disinformation.

-Create an ongoing dialogue with your child about online activities.
+- Maintain open communication: Create an ongoing dialogue with your child about online activities.
 Don’t wait until they are “in trouble” to have conversations about what they see and do online.
 You can share something about your experiences and ask about theirs.
-For example:

-Discuss how to identify “tricky people” online and what to do if they are being contacted by someone with bad intentions.
-These are people who may ask them to keep a secret that could be harmful to them or others, request private or personal details, share uncomfortable comments, ask them to lie, or threaten them.
+- Recognize online threats: Discuss how to identify “tricky people” online and what to do if they are being contacted by someone with bad intentions.
+These could include people who may ask them to keep a secret that could be harmful to them or others, request private or personal details, share uncomfortable comments, ask them to lie, or threaten them.

 Monitor: Create Agreements & Enforce Consistently